makersacademy/chitter-challenge/README.md

 Added a title column to both database tables.
 Refactored spec tests and code.
 User is now able to delete a chirp
+User is now able to comment on chirps.

 ## Code style